jeche/OPS/userprog/README.md

 <a name="sc_write"/>
 SC_Write
 ---------------------------
 The write syscall starts by grabbing the global semaphore on a P() that is used to atomize reads and writes.
-It then checks to make sure the size
+It then checks to make sure the size it writes is greater than 0.
+It reads the characters to be written out of memory at the address retrieved from register 4 and into the buffer stringArg.
+(Again Write is limited to 128 characters maximum)  After that it checks to make sure the write is being called on a valid filed descriptor that has been read out of register 6.
+If it is it calls write on the file and gives it the size to write as well as the buffer stringArg to write from.
+If the write is to consoleOutput it calls a putChar() on the synchConsole as it reads characters out of memory in a for loop.
+We do not allow anyone to write to consoleInput.
+If at anypoint anything goes wrong a -1 is written into register 2 (even though Write technically does not return anything).
+Before the write syscall exits it V()s the global semaphore and increments the PC Regs.

 <a name="sc_close"/>
 SC_Close